-CorePhysio is dedicated to determining the root cause of your pain, rather than just treating your symptoms.
-Once we have identified the problem, we use a variety of therapies and strategies to treat it.
+CorePhysio is dedicated to determining the root cause of your pain.
+Once we have identified the problem, we use a variety of evidence-based therapies and strategies to treat it.
 Our services include, but are not limited to the following:

-Our experienced and highly trained physical therapists are focused on helping our clients feel better, move better, perform to their potential, reduce pain and improve or restore mobility following injuries or illnesses.
+Our experienced and highly trained physical therapists are focused on helping our clients feel better, move better, and perform to their potential.
 We take satisfaction that often our work can help patients avoid expensive surgery and reduce the need for long-term use of prescription medications and their side effects.

 We provide a number of specialized physical therapy services to identify the root cause of your pain and heal it.
 We examine each patient thoroughly, conducting a complete evaluation, and then create a customized program of care.